 Some commenters advocated for a much higher salary level than the Department proposed, and a number of commenters specifically proposed alternate methodologies for the Department to adopt in the final rule.
-For example, NELA stated that the proposed level was "too low from a historical perspective" and, favoring "[b]older federal action[,]" asked the

-Department to (like in the 2016 rule) set the salary level equal to the 40th percentile of weekly earnings of full-time salaried workers in the lowest-wage Census Region (which would produce a salary level of \$1,196 per week based on the data used in this final rule).
+For example, NELA stated that the proposed level was "too low from a historical perspective" and, favoring "[b]older federal action[,]" asked the Department to (like in the 2016 rule) set the salary level equal to the 40th percentile of weekly earnings of full-time salaried workers in the lowest-wage Census Region (which would produce a salary level of \$1,196 per week based on the data used in this final rule).
 Winebrake & Santillo similarly favored a return to that methodology.
 AFL-CIO supported setting the salary level higher-at the historical average short test salary level (which would result in a salary level of \$1,404 per week based on current data).
 Other commenters sought a salary level that they stated would exclude from exemption the same proportion of full-time salaried workers as under the 1975 salary level test.
 For example, Demos urged the Department to set the salary level at the 55th percentile of weekly earnings of full-time salaried workers nationwide to meet this "highwater" mark, and Nick Hanauer supported a salary level of at least \$83,000 to "restore the overtime threshold" to a time "when the American middle class was strongest[.]"
 Commenters that sought a higher salary level than the Department proposed often expressed their disagreement with the district court's decision invalidating the 2016 rule.
 See, e.g., NELA; Sanford Heisler Sharp; Winebrake & Santillo.

 After considering the comments received, the Department is finalizing the salary level methodology as proposed, setting it equal to the 35th percentile of full-time salaried worker earnings in the lowest-wage Census Region (the South)-which produces a salary level of \$1,128 per week using calendar year 2023 data.
 Consistent with the Department's responsibility to "not only ... determin[e] which employees are entitled to the exemption, but also [to] draw[] the line beyond which the exemption is not applicable[,]" 211 this salary level will, in combination with the standard duties test, effectively calibrate the scope of the exemption for bona fide EAP employees and do so in a way that distributes across the population of white-collar employees earning between the long and short test salary levels the impact of the shift to a one-test system.
 As previously discussed, updating the salary level for wage growth since the 2019 rule produces a salary level of \$844 per week, and fully restoring the salary level's historic screening function would result in a salary level of \$942 per week, equivalent to the 25th percentile of full-time salaried worker earning in the South (i.e., the long test level).
 Accordingly, the increase from the 25th percentile to the 35th percentile is to account for the shift to a one-test system.
-The Department set the standard salary level at (or below) the long test level in the 2004 and 2019 rules and set it at the low end of the historic range of short test salary levels in the 2016 rule.
-Setting the salary level at either the long test salary level or equivalent to a short test salary level in a one-test system with the standard duties test, however, results in either denying overtime protection to lower-paid employees who are performing large amounts of nonexempt work, and thus, would have been exempt under the Department's historical view of the EAP exemption, or in raising concerns that the salary level is determining the exemption status of too many employees.
-In contrast, an appropriately calibrated salary level between the long and short test salary levels better defines and delimits which employees are employed in a bona fide EAP capacity, and thus better fulfills the Department's duty to define and delimit the EAP exemption.
+212 The Department set the standard salary level at (or below) the long test level in the 2004 and 2019 rules and set it at the low end of the historic range of short test salary levels in the 2016 rule.